Sort roles and run the game with this role’s mechanics handled automatically.Try the Game Companion

 How It Works

 You point at a player during the night.
 Whatever that player was going to do doesn't happen.
-If they're a Werewolf, their vote within the Werewolf team is cancelled (though the remaining members can still act).
+If they're a Werewolf, the pack's night action still goes through — blocking one wolf doesn't stop it by default (only the optional Courtesan Blocks Werewolf Vote rule changes that).
 If they're the Doctor, nobody gets healed.
 If they're the Seer, no divination happens that night.
 If they're a regular Villager with no night action, nothing changes.

 The critical detail: you don't learn what role you blocked.
 The GM doesn't tell you "you blocked the Doctor" or "you blocked a Werewolf."
 You have to figure it out from what happens the next morning.
-Did nobody die?
-Maybe you blocked a key Werewolf voter.
+Fully quiet night?
+The Doctor or Witch saved the pack's target — or, in closed mode, the wolves' signs simply didn't line up.
+By default your block can't stop the wolves either way.
+One loss when the table feared two?
+You may have silenced the Maniac.
 Did someone die?
 Maybe you hit a Villager or accidentally shut down a town power role.
 This makes the Courtesan a fundamentally deductive role — your blocks are experiments, and the morning results are your data.

 Like the Doctor, you cannot block the same player on consecutive nights.
 This restriction forces you to rotate targets and prevents you from permanently locking down a single suspect — plan your blocks across multiple nights with alternating targets.